LachlanSneddon/mm_rainfall_exercise/docs/readme.txt

-	Any further development will be written in Python3 not Python2 Operators of the script have an understanding of invalid data Added data could go back as far as the unix Epoch (time = 0)
+	Any further development will be written in Python3 not Python2 Operators of the script have an understanding of invalid data Added data could go back as far as the unix Epoch (time = 0) That the python interpreter is in the PATH environment variable

 ===========================================================================================
 ===========================================================================================